#MDTAPS

 • Your loans were in a repayment status including certain types of forbearances and deferments (prior to 2013)

 What should you do next?
-After you have confirmed your employer (current or past) is a qualifying organization, your next steps will depend on the types of loans you have.
-Here’s our approach:
+After you have confirmed your employer (current or past) is a qualifying organization, submit the PSLF Application via Federal Student Aid.

 • This critical step is necessary for all borrowers who want to be considered for PSLF.
 There is one application to certify your employment and apply for PSLF.
 You can access the application here: PSLF Help Tool (online version).